Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Proof of and justification of

 To prove \cref{thm:converg}, we need three auxiliary results.
-The first auxiliary result deals with the weighted Bessel property in the fractional Sobolev space $H^\tau(\R^2)$ with $\tau\in \R$ for the wavelet system generated by the dual wavelet function $\tilde{\psi}$ and the dual refinable function $\tilde{\phi}$ in Subsection~\ref{subsec:wavelet}.
+The first auxiliary result deals with the weighted Bessel property in the fractional Sobolev space $H^\tau(\R^2)$ with $\tau\in \R$ for the wavelet system generated by the dual wavelet function $\tilde{\psi}$ and the dual refinable function $\tilde{\phi}$ satisfying certain properties.
 To prove the first auxiliary result, we recall the bracket product for functions $f,g : \R^2 \rightarrow \C$ as follows:

 provided that the series converges absolutely for almost every $\xi \in \R^2$.

 Using the ideas in \cite[Theorem~4.6.5]{hanbook} and \cite[Theorem~2.3]{HS09}, we can establish the following result.